-Figure 51.
-DC-Coupled, G = +2, Single-Supply, Specification and Test Circuit
+Figure 50.
+DC-Coupled, G = +2V/V, Single-Supply, Specification and Test Circuit

 Again, an additional resistor ( $50\Omega$ in this case) is included directly in series with the noninverting input.
 This minimum recommended value provides part of the dc source resistance matching for the noninverting input bias current.
 It is also used to form a simple parasitic pole to roll off the frequency response at very high frequencies ( > 500 MHz) using the input parasitic capacitance.
-The gain resistor ( $R_G$ ) is ac-coupled, giving the circuit a dc gain of +1, which puts the input dc bias voltage (2.5V) on the output as well.
-The output voltage can swing to within 1V of either supply pin while delivering > 40 mA output current.
+The gain resistor ( $R_G$ ) is AC-coupled, giving the circuit a dc gain of +1V/V, which puts the input dc bias voltage (2.5V) on the output as well.
+The output voltage can swing to within 1V of either supply pin while delivering greater than 40mA output current.